kyma-project/busola/README.md

 This mode has no hot-reload feature so it's not designed for the development.
 Hovewer, it gives you the ability to run the Busola in a few seconds without installing any dependencies.

-To run the Busola in the `npx` mode from the latest relase you have to provide `KUBECONFIG` environment variable pointing to a valid KUBECONFIG file, then type `npx @kyma-project/busola@latest` in your terminal.
+To run the Busola in the `npx` mode from the latest release you have to provide `KUBECONFIG` environment variable pointing to a valid KUBECONFIG file, then type `npx @kyma-project/busola@latest` in your terminal.
 That's it, your default browser should open the Busola within a few seconds.

 ## Installation